 Schools have a legal duty, called the Prevent duty, to “have due regard to the need to prevent people from being drawn into terrorism”.
 Schools already play an important role in keeping children and young people safe from harm.
 As a school leader you are in a key position to protect them from extremist narratives.

-Schools already help safeguard pupils from drug abuse, gangs and sexual exploitation.
-Just like these threats, radicalisation can have a devastating effect on individuals, families and communities.
-Protecting pupils from the influence of extremist ideas is therefore an important part of a school’s safeguarding role.
+Schools already help to safeguard students from drug abuse, gangs, neglect and sexual exploitation.
+Radicalisation has a similarly devastating effect on young people, families and communities.
+Protecting students from the influence of extremist ideas is therefore an important part of a school’s safeguarding role.